kubedb/docs/docs/guides/postgres/branch/same-cluster/index.md

 The branch was ready in **40 seconds**: `Snapshotting` (take a CSI snapshot of the source volume) → `Cloning` (create the branch's volume from that snapshot) → `Provisioning` (KubeDB brings PostgreSQL up on the cloned volume) → `Ready`. `MODE: Local` confirms this is a same-cluster branch.

-Most of that time went into starting the target database, not into copying data.
-Because the clone is copy-on-write, the snapshot and clone steps take about as long for a 1 TB database as for this 1 GB one.
+Most of that time went into starting the target database, not into copying data. `topolvm-provisioner-thin` clones copy-on-write, so on this driver the snapshot and clone steps take about as long for a 1 TB database as for this 1 GB one — a driver without copy-on-write support would take longer, proportional to the data size.

 ## Inspect the Branch